Albert Rockwell took this photograph on August 15, 1914. It shows Taliesin’s burned living quarters.

 - Fritz jumping out of the window,

-- Followed by Emil Brodelle going through the same window and being struck by Carlton, then
+- Emil Brodelle next jumped through the same window, where Carlton struck him, then

-- Weston himself jumping.
-And Carlton almost fatally striking Weston, who must have also been on fire.
+- Weston jumped.
+Carlton almost fatally struck Weston, who must have also been on fire.

 people interpreted Weston’s quote, that “[a]s each one put out his head,” as “everyone attacked that day came through one door with Carlton waiting on the other side.”